Jackson-Franke74/ITSC-3155-Final-Project/SRS.md

   * **Description:** The program will be able to create rooms for the user to be able to play with friends
   * **Type:**  `Functional`
   * **Priority:** 1
-  * **Rationale:** It's in the name, this is a multiplayer trivia bot so multiplayer needs to be top prio.
   * **Rationale:** It's in the name, this is a multiplayer trivia bot so multiplayer needs to be top priority.
   * **Testing:** We can test this by creating rooms and seeing if anything breaks when we start the trivia,
 * **REQ-2: Different rooms with different categories**